tris-max-gistus/Open-Science-Process/README.md

 # Process Documentation Tool

-A simple tool to log self-guided and directed open science processes.
+A simple tool to log self-guided and directed open-science processes.
 It is intended to increase transparency and data fidelity in scientific inquiry, especially where LLMs are being used to facilitate the process.

 ## A note on language